 Long Term Coma

 A coma is when a person shows no signs of being aware or awake.
+This is another symptom of TBI.

 Brain Death